grafana/loki/docs/sources/logql/functions.md

 `{{ Replace "This is a string" " " "-" -1 }}`
 ```

-The above will produce `This-is-a-string`
+The above will produce `This-is-a-string`.

 ## Trim, TrimLeft, TrimRight and TrimSpace